PRF Therapy

 Depending on the procedure, we place the PRF directly into a socket, layer it with bone graft material, or use it as a membrane to cover and protect the surgical area.

-The PRF preparation takes about 15 minutes and happens during the procedure itself — no additional appointment required.
+The PRF preparation takes about 15 minutes and happens during the procedure itself.
+No additional appointment is required.

 Benefits